 ADEQUATE COURT FUNDING IS CRITICAL.
 Most businesses and public agencies can adjust their workloads based on their resources.
 The court’s workload, however, is determined by the cases that come through the courthouse doors.
 The only flexibility afforded a court with inadequate resources is in determining which cases to delay.

-To the people involved – neighbors in a dispute, defendants awaiting hearings, families seeking safety, businesses pursuing claims, crime victims seeking justice – no case is inconsequential.
+To the people involved – neighbors in a dispute, defendants awaiting hearings, families seeking safety, businesses pursuing claims – no case is inconsequential.
 The state owes all its citizens access to justice.

-Budget cuts over the last decade created delays and backlogs in processing case, additional cuts will not only jeopardize the economic and business climate and weaken our communities, but may put constitutional rights at risk.
+Budget cuts over the last decade created delays and backlogs in processing cases.
+Any additional cuts will not only jeopardize the economic and business climate and weaken our communities, but may put constitutional rights at risk.

 FUNDING EQUALS ACCESS TO JUSTICE.

 - Courts exist to provide citizens with their day in court.